suyash-rgb/Smart-Email-Assistant/README.md

 5. The generated reply will be inserted into the compose window.

 ## Contributing
 Contributions are welcome!
-Please follow these steps to contribute:
+Please follow these steps to contribute: <br>
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
    ````